CW987/pWK1/README.md

 What useful external sources helped you complete the assignment (e.g Youtube tutorials)?
 What errors or bugs did you encounter while completing your assignment?
 How did you solve them?
 What went really well and what could have gone better?

+---

+On my autopilot set up I added app.js when it wasn't required.

+## Self Set Goal

+- As a user I want to be able to change the language on the website to at least one other.